 Compared to ETFs, investors pay more fees when they invest in unit trusts, ranging from initial sales charges, redemption fees to fund management fees.
 To gauge how costly these funds are, check the fund’s total expense ratio (TER), which reflects its operating costs as a proportion of net assets.
 For comparison, the Straits Times Index ETF (STI ETF) has a TER of 0.3% while the Aberdeen Standard Singapore Equity fund, which also benchmarks the STI, has a TER of 1.64% (as at May 2019).

 Another low-cost passive investing option would be to invest with a digital wealth manager like Syfe.
-Syfe charges a management fee of 0.65% per annum, a fee which already accounts for brokerage charges.
+Syfe charges a low management fee ranging from 0.4% to 0.65% per annum, a fee which already includes brokerage charges.
 With Syfe, you gain a broadly diversified investment portfolio comprising equity, bond and commodity ETFs.
 This also saves you the hassle and fees associated with buying different ETFs to build your own portfolio.

 Ease of investing